 Aruba is a tiny island, but with a good number of accommodation options ranging from hotel resorts to vacation rentals.
 Read our Aruba accommodations page for help on where to stay for the best snorkeling.

-Note that the snorkeling at the most popular resort beaches, Eagle & Palm don't offer any snorkeling, but you can get on a lot of boat trips from them.
+Note that the most popular resort beaches, Eagle and Palm, don’t have any snorkeling, but you can get on a lot of boat trips from them.